eggheadio/egghead-instructor-center/README.md

 Along with typical repo root files, you'll find some custom files and directories:

-- `src/`: holds all the components
+- `src/`: holds all the components.
 - `.fakeApi/`: holds fake environment API configuration.
 - `public`: used by `create-react-app` to copy files directly to the build folder as an escape hatch; generally read-only.
 - `.storybook/`: used by React Storybook to build the living style guide; generally read-only.